What are genes?

-Chromosomes are the structures within each cell that contain your genes.
+Chromosomes are the structures that contain your genes and are within each cell.
 Each chromosome is a long string of DNA containing hundreds of genes all connected together.
 Cells contain 46 chromosomes arranged in 23 pairs.
 One of each pair of chromosomes comes from your mother and one comes from your father.
 That means half of your chromosomes (and half of your genes) came from each of your parents.

 A genetic disorder is a medical condition caused by a problem with your genes or chromosomes.